crispreview/crispreview.github.io/_posts/2024-11-13-Wheat-Crunchies-Spicy-Tomato.markdown

 date:   2024-11-13 10:00:00 +0000
 ---

 It's time for another trip down memory lane.
-It's 12:15 and I've got sandwiches made with cheap white bread, a bag of Wheat Crunchies and a slightly melted Pengiun.
+It's 12:15 and I've got sandwiches made with cheap white bread, a bag of Wheat Crunchies and a slightly melted Penguin.
 Then I'm going to run around for a bit and pretend to shoot my friends.
 Excellent.

 <!--excerpt-->